 SMOKING IS PROHIBITED INSIDE ALL TRIBAL COLLEGE FACILITIES.
 The NO SMOKING POLICY applies to students, employees, and visitors while on the premises.
 Everyone is expected to exercise common courtesy and respect the needs and sensitivities of others with regard to the smoking policy.
-Smoking is prohibited near the main building entrance.
-The gazebo is designated as an outdoor smoking area for the main building.
-Violation of this policy will result in disciplinary action.
+Smoking is prohibited in all areas except for designated smoking areas: